FlyingCelingFan/Discrete-Math-Keyboard/README.md

 # Discrete-Math-Keyboard
 Intergrates logic operators and symbols into your keyboard.
 Colemak-Mod-DHk version available.
-QWERTY version will be made in the future.
+QWERTY version is a work in progress at the moment.